 Both above mentioned measures compensate for unevennesses of the print bed and increase the tolerance against slight leveling mistakes.
-The distance between nozzle tip and print bed will assure that the bore is not clogged when
+The distance between nozzle tip and print bed will assure that the bore is not clogged when passing convex bumps by leaving enough free space in between.
+The extrusion width will make sure that enough material is conveyed to equalize concave crudities.

-- The first layer speed should be reduced because the print bed does not fuse easily with the material.
-Slower movement ensures a more even temperature distribution between underground and material and thereby a better binding between them as well as longer cooling time which aids relaxation of tensions.
-For ABS, a first layer speed of 15 mm/s is a functional value.
-For other materials, settings from 10 to 30 mm/s are recommended (always choose slower values for nozzle tips ≤0.35 mm). - Changing the extrusion temperature and the print bed temperature can also improve the first layer adherence.
+The first layer speed should be reduced because the print bed does not fuse easily with the material.
+Slower movement

+Changing the extrusion temperature and the print bed temperature can also improve the first layer adherence.
 Changing the temperature a few degrees may allow for the filament to melt a little more inviscid and to lay more evenly onto the print bed.